pixelgod0/coffeezhs/plugins/history-substring-search/README.md

 * March 2016: Geza Lore (@gezalore) greatly refactored it in pull request #55.

 ------------------------------------------------------------------------------
-Oh My Zsh Distribution Notes
+CoffeeZHS Distribution Notes
 ------------------------------------------------------------------------------

-What you are looking at now is Oh My Zsh's repackaging of zsh-history-substring-search as an OMZ module inside the Oh My Zsh distribution.
+What you are looking at now is CoffeeZHS's repackaging of zsh-history-substring-search as an OMZ module inside the CoffeeZHS distribution.

 The upstream repo, zsh-users/zsh-history-substring-search, can be found on GitHub at https://github.com/zsh-users/zsh-history-substring-search.